 - Cost of care

-- Future and past lost earnings
+- Future and past lost income

 - Other out-of-pocket expenses